-□ 5.2.1 Provided the FOSS contribution policy permits contributions, a documented procedure exists that governs FOSS contributions.
+□ 5.2.1 Provided the FOSS contribution policy permits contributions, a documented procedure exists that describes the FOSS contribution process.

 Ensure an organization has a documented process for how the organization publicly contributes FOSS.
 A policy may exist such that contributions are not permitted at all.
-In that situation it is understood that no procedure may exist and this requirement would nevertheless be met.
+In that situation it is understood that no process may exist and this requirement would nevertheless be met.